filipbagen/iot-weather-station/README.md

 If I were to do this project again, I might add more sensors like air pressure or UV detection.
 I'd also consider making the hardware more permanent with a custom PCB and 3D-printed case.
 The software side could be expanded with notifications when weather conditions change dramatically.

-The biggest learning experience was realizing how important memory management is on microcontrollers.
+One learning experience was realizing how important memory management is on microcontrollers.
 The "out of memory" errors taught me to be more careful about variable cleanup and garbage collection.
+I also learned a lot about IoT and how to handle real-time data transmission effectively, and combining hardware and software in a single project was a great way to see how all these technologies can work together.

 Overall, this project was a perfect introduction to IoT development.
 It combined hardware, cloud services, mobile development, and AI in a way that's actually useful in daily life.
 Plus, it's genuinely fun to check what outfit the AI thinks I should wear each morning!